-A new S corporation (newly incorporated, newly domesticated outof-state corporation, or other corporation commencing business in the State) is required to file a tax return with this Department within seventy-five (75) days following the close of its first income year of twelve (12) months or less.
-The taxable year for a new corporation in this State is presumed to end the calendar month preceding the month of incorporation unless otherwise established by the filling of the required return indicating the taxable year adopted.
+A new S corporation (newly incorporated, newly domesticated out-of-state corporation, or other corporation commencing business in the State) is required to file a tax return with this Department by the 15th day of the fourth month following the close of its first income year of twelve (12) months or less.
+The taxable year for a new corporation in this State is presumed to end the calendar month preceding the month of incorporation unless otherwise established by the filing of the required return indicating the taxable year adopted.
 In no case may the first taxable year exceed 12 months unless it is clearly shown that the corporation has adopted a method of accounting using the 52-53 week reporting period.
 A tax return is due annually so long as the corporation remains incorporated, domesticated, or continues to do business in this State.